r-lib/Rapp/README.md

 my-app --echo=0      # FALSE
 ```

-### Annotations

-Hash-pipe annotations are parsed as YAML values.
-Quote scalars such as
-`'n'` or `'yes'` when you need a literal string instead of YAML's boolean
-interpretation.

-Assigning `c()` or `list()` now declares a repeatable option.
-Each time
+Assigning `c()` or `list()` declares an option that can be supplied
-the option is supplied, its value is appended in order.
-Use `c()` when
-you want to keep the exact strings provided on the command line, and
+multiple times.
+Use `c()` when you want to keep the exact strings
-`list()` when you want Rapp to opportunistically parse values as
+provided on the command line, and `list()` when you want Rapp to attempt
-YAML/JSON (so you can receive integers, booleans, lists, etc).
-For
+to parse the supplied strings as YAML/JSON values and convert them into
-example, a repeatable filter option that keeps raw strings:
+R objects.
+For example, a repeatable filter option that keeps raw
+strings:

 ``` r
 #| description: File name patterns to include (repeatable).